ArctosDB/documentation-wiki/_documentation/identification.markdown

 > This concept is undergoing modification.
 Please see [Issue 515](https://github.com/ArctosDB/arctos/issues/515) for additional guidance.

-SpecimenSearch contains a dropdown list with the following values.
+Catalog Record Search contains a dropdown list with the following values.
 All searches are case-insensitive.
 Examples are fictitious and incomplete.

 -   Current Identification CONTAINS: Substring match of